 - Longer fund raise – burn through more cash

 - Fail to impress preferred investor – lose out on top-tier support

 - Take your own time to create/manage collateral – Time spent away from other business-building & revenue-generating activities

 If it takes you longer to get funding, your focus will be taken away from growth.
 If you can’t impress customers, you won’t impress investors.
 Poorly developed marketing plans and execution cost your business a lot, but this cost is often unseen.
 Considering the lifetime value of a customer to your business, it shouldn’t be that hard to see that even a top-tier provider like Pitch Deck Fire is actually a lower-cost option.

 The amount of time spent managing your collateral development is another unseen cost.
 If you have a turn-key solution like Pitch Deck Fire’s, you don’t have to spend time wrangling designers and directing the creation process.
 After all, do you do 20 custom pitch decks per week?
 If not, you are probably better spending your limited time on something else.
-You should be focused on using your real strengths as much as you possibly can.
+Focus on using your real strengths as much as you possibly can.
 Doing everything yourself is a great way to start, but it’s a terrible way to run a business in the long term.
 Finding people who can do it better than you is your main job as the owner and growth engine of your company.

 But this is just the basics.
 If you’re trying to determine which pitch deck provider to move forward with, don’t choose before you review our industry analysis.